Fraction-like rates from preferential voting: Terminology and notation

-In contrast, we will see that Zermelo's method of strengths has the virtue of achieving at the same time both condition~\llfd\ and a property of continuity of the rates with respect to the entries of the Llull matrix.

-\paragraph{1.4} In connection with these matters, we need to introduce a qualitative notion of priority that also bears relation to the CLC projection procedure.
-In order to define it we will make use of the indirect scores $\isc_{xy}$: given $x$ and $y$, one considers all possible paths $x_0 x_1 \dots x_n$ going from~$x_0 = x$ to~$x_n = y$; every such path is associated with the score of its weakest link, \ie the smallest value of $v_{x_ix_{i+1}}$; finally, $\isc_{xy}$ is defined as the maximum value of this associated score over all paths from $x$ to $y$.
+\paragraph{1.3} As we mentioned in the introduction, our goal will be achieved by means of Zermelo's method together with a prior application of the CLC projection.
+In connection with Zermelo's method, we need to introduce a qualitative notion of priority that also bears relation to the CLC projection.
+In order to define it, we will make use of the \dfc{indirect scores} $\isc_{xy}$: given $x$ and $y$, one considers all possible paths $x_0 x_1 \dots x_n$ going from~$x_0 = x$ to~$x_n = y$; every such path is associated with the score of its weakest link, \ie the smallest value of $v_{x_ix_{i+1}}$; finally, $\isc_{xy}$ is defined as the maximum value of this associated score over all paths from $x$ to $y$.
 In other words,